The Impact of Logical Errors on Quantum Algorithms: Experimental Evaluation

-\textbf{Grover’s Search} \cite{grover} is a well known quantum algorithm for searching through unstructured collections of records for particular targets with quadratic speedup compared to classical algorithms.
+Grover’s Search \cite{grover} is a well-known quantum algorithm for searching through unstructured collections of records for particular targets.
+It achieves quadratic speedup compared to classical algorithms.
 Given a set $X$ of $N$ elements $X=\{x_1,x_2,\ldots,x_N\}$ and a boolean function $f : X \rightarrow \{0,1\}$, the goal of an Grover's Search is to find an element $x^* \in X$ such that $f(x^*)=1$.

-\textbf{The Simon algorithm} \cite{simon} finds a hidden integer $s \in \{0,1\}^n$ from an oracle $f_s:\{0,1\}^n \rightarrow \{0,1\}^n$ that satisfies $f_s(x) = f_s(y)$ if and only if $y=x \oplus s$ for all $x \in \{0,1\}^n$.
+The Simon algorithm \cite{simon} finds a hidden integer $s \in \{0,1\}^n$ from an oracle $f_s:\{0,1\}^n \rightarrow \{0,1\}^n$ that satisfies $f_s(x) = f_s(y)$ if and only if $y=x \oplus s$ for all $x \in \{0,1\}^n$.